paciorek/future-kubernetes/README.md

 kubectl edit deployment future-worker
 ```

 This will put you into an editor and you can modify the `replicas` line in the `spec` stanza.
 Once you exit the editor, your new worker pods should start.
-If you rerun `helm status ardent-porcupine`, you should see the additional worker pods running.
+If you rerun `helm status <name-of-release>`, you should see the additional worker pods running.

 ### Adding additional R packages